!The ultimate guide to traveling to Cancun Mexico!

 WHERE TO EAT IN CANCUN

-However, there are some that are worth mentioning, besides the incredible international cuisine, fine dining, and healthy spots.
+However, there are some that are worth mentioning besides the incredible international cuisine, fine dining, and healthy spots.

 As a Cancun resident, I have tried quite a lot of restaurants and although I continue to try new ones every time I go back, it’s really difficult to keep up with all the new spots.

-✔️ La Habichuela
+✔️ La Habichuela (Temporary closed)

 Address — Calle Margaritas #25, Downtown Cancun, Quintana Roo.